 Sec.
-3 RE-ENTRY RULE: The original starter may be withdrawn from the game and re-entered once, provided that the re-entered player occupies his/her original position in the batting order.
+3 RE-ENTRY RULE: The original starter may be withdrawn from the game and re-entered once, provided that the re-entered player occupies her original position in the batting order.
 Substitutes may not be re-entered.
+Exception: In the 75+ age division, a player may leave and re-enter the game unlimited times WITHOUT PENALTY.
+The batting order must remain the same.

-NOTE: The original player and his/her substitute cannot be in the game at the same time except as courtesy runners.
+NOTE: The original player and her substitute cannot be in the game at the same time except as courtesy runners.
 Violation of the re-entry rule results in the use of an illegal substitute.
 Penalty for use of an illegal substitute shall be the immediate ejection of the illegal substitute when the violation is brought to the attention of the umpire by the offended team.
 Violation of the re-entry rule is handled as an appeal.

-Sec.
-4 A PLAYER SHALL BE OFFICIALLY IN THE GAME: At the beginning of the game when his/her name has been entered on the official score sheet, or at any time during the game when he/she has been announced and the home plate umpire has been notified.
-The following regulations govern the substitution of players:
+- Sec.
+4 A PLAYER SHALL BE OFFICIALLY IN THE GAME: At the beginning of the game when her name has been entered on the official score sheet, or at any time during the game when he/she has been announced and the home plate umpire has been notified.
+The following regulations govern the substitution of players: - a.

-a.
 The manager or team representative shall notify the home plate umpire when a substitute enters the game.
 Failure to notify the umpire of a substitution would create an illegal substitution.
 The penalty for an illegal substitution is IMMEDIATE PLAYER EJECTION FROM THE GAME WHENEVER DISCOVERED.

 NOTE: Re-entry is considered a substitution.
 If an illegal substitution occurs, the penalty is the immediate ejection of the player.

 PLAY...
 (1) Smith entered the game in the fourth inning and was not reported.
 In the sixth inning, the opposing team reports this to the umpire.